 Medically Reviewed By Colgate Global Scientific Communications

-Teeth can be stained from coloured foods, such as berries, red sauces, coffee, tea, sirap, dark-colored sodas, and cigarettes.
+Teeth can be stained from colored foods, such as berries, red sauces, coffee, tea, red wine, dark-colored sodas, and cigarettes.
 Like whitening toothpaste, a teeth whitening pen fights these common stains—but it differs from toothpaste because of its size, portability, and general convenience.

 Structurally, they are thin, plastic tubes that house a whitening gel and are designed to be small and portable.
 These pens can help improve your teeth' color by removing leftover stains on each tooth's surface.
 These whitening products often produce visible results quickly—sometimes, even after your first round of use.

 Teeth whitening pens are ideal if you want to add a last-minute touchup to your teeth’s whiteness, perhaps because you have a special event coming up or want to add some sparkle in a short amount of time.
-And don’t be ashamed of wanting to brighten up your smile; frustration with teeth color is quite common; according to a 2016 article in Operative Dentistry, over one-third of Americans are dissatisfied with the color of their teeth.
+And don’t be ashamed of wanting to brighten up your smile; frustration with teeth color is quite common.
 So if you’re looking for a quick and simple method for brightening your smile, a teeth whitening pen could be a great option.

 So, how do teeth whitening pens work?
 Like most over-the-counter teeth whitening products, teeth whitening pens typically contain one of two bleaches: hydrogen peroxide or carbamide peroxide.
-According to the American Dental Association in the United States, these tooth bleaches break stains into smaller pieces.
+These tooth bleaches break stains into smaller pieces.
 That, in turn, makes the stain less concentrated and make your teeth look brighter.
 It’s worth noting that, according to a 2016 study in Operative Dentistry, there is no significant difference in these two bleaches’ effectiveness, so a pen containing either bleach should be a good option.
 If you’re interested in using a teeth whitening pen or are curious about other types of teeth whitening methods, chat with your oral care provider first to discuss the best option for your needs.

 The main benefit of teeth whitening pens is convenience—unlike whitening trays and strips, a whitening pen is portable and small enough to fit in your pocket or purse so that you can take it on the go.
 Another benefit of teeth whitening pens is that they’re relatively quick and straightforward to use.
 While instructions may vary from product to product, the application mainly involves a few seconds of twisting and applying—that’s it!